-2.5 MFL will not be under any obligation to provide an estimate to the Client.
+2.5 MFL will not be under any obligation to provide an estimate to Client.

-2.6 Any quotation will be subject to a credit check and the Client agreed that any quotation or works will only proceed based upon MFL accepting any credit check as satisfactory.
+2.6 Any quotation will be subject to a credit check and Client agrees that any quotation or works will only proceed based upon MFL accepting any credit check as satisfactory.

-2.7 Where a deposit on works is required it will be set out in any Brief Document.
+2.7 Where a deposit on works is required it will be set out in the respective Brief.

 2.8 Orders shall not be deemed confirmed until any deposit or pre-payment, where required, for Services is made by the Client.

-2.9 Any MFL quotation or Brief Document is not an offer but merely an invitation to the Client to make an order for Services under the terms and conditions of any Brief Document or quotation.
+2.9 Any MFL quotation or Brief is not an offer but merely an invitation to the Client to make an Order for Services under the terms and conditions of any Brief or quotation.

-2.10 MFL will only be bound by to an Agreement provided in writing to the Client.
+2.10 MFL will only be bound by to an Agreement provided in writing to Client.

 2.11 MFL will not be bound to any estimates provided orally.

-2.12 No variation or modification of or substitution for these Terms (even if included in or referred to in the Brief Document placing the order) shall be binding on MFL unless specifically accepted by MFL in writing.
+2.12 No variation or modification of or substitution for these Terms (even if included in or referred to in the Brief placing an Order) shall be binding on MFL unless specifically accepted by MFL in writing.

 2.14.1 where Services cannot be delivered;

-2.14.2 where MFL cannot obtain authorisation for your payment;
+2.14.2 where MFL cannot obtain authorisation for Client’s payment;